GMC Account Suspended? 5 Reasons & Fixes

 Title issues:

-• Titles that don't describe the product
+• Titles that don't describe the product accurately

 • ALL CAPS or excessive punctuation